 If you would like to check a vehicle's self containment certificate, please click here.

 The Standard requires sanitary and safe installation of the following:

-1. Fresh water supply: 4L per person per day (i.e. minimum 12L per person)
+1. Fresh water supply: A vented opaque container that is restrained with minimum capacity of 4L per person per day (i.e. minimum 12L per person)

 6. A sealable refuse container (with lid)